-Tiny Boxwoods ~ Tucked Away Cafe, Nursery & Gift Shop
+Tiny Boxwoods: A Tucked Away Cafe, Nursery & Gift Shop

 Fun Place to Go

 Thanks to my neighbor I was introduced to Tiny Boxwoods.
-This setting offers a wonderful mix of dining…indoors or alfresco …in a garden type setting surrounded by nursery plants and objects of art.
-On site is also a unique gift shop.
+This setting offers a beautiful mix of dining indoors or alfresco in a garden type setting surrounded by nursery plants and objects of art.
+On-site is also a unique gift shop.

 Plant Nursery Supplies